The #1 complaint/question I get from most women: How am I to write anything when I have no time to spare? I’m glad I finally heard your question!

 4. Are you geared-up to capture ideas and quotes?

 A super busy, prolific writer-friend says, “The best ideas always come at the worst times.
 You never know when you hear something that has to go in the book.
 You never know when a brilliant idea will come for a chapter that you won’t write for another two months!”

-I recommend Ulysses for always-available, across-devices note-taking because it works from phones, tablets, and computers.
+I recommend the Notes feature on your iPhone or Ulysses for always-available, across-devices note-taking because they work from phones, tablets, and computers.
 A small cheap notebook that you always carry with you, a pad of lined sticky notes, or a simple stack of 3/5 cards aren’t bad options, either.
 There is no such thing as too many notes when you’re writing that first draft.

 5. Keep on Keepin’ On!